notaryproject/specifications/specs/trust-store-trust-policy.md

         1. Else validate if the X.509 subject (`x509.subject`) in the `trustedIdentities` list matches with the value of corresponding attributes in the signing certificate’s subject, refer [this section](#trusted-identities-constraints) for details.
 If a match is not found, fail this step.
 1. **Validate Expiry:**
     1. If an `expiry time` signed attribute is present in the signature envelope, check if the local machine’s current time(in UTC) is greater than `expiry time`.
 If yes, fail this step.
-1. **Validate Trusted Timestamp:**
+1. **Validate Authentic Timestamp:**
-    1. Check for the timestamp signature in the signature envelope.
+    1. If under signing scheme [`notary.x509`](./signing-scheme.md/#notaryx509):
+        1. If [`sufficient and necessary conditions to trigger timestamp countersignature verification`](./trust-store-trust-policy.md/#timestamp-countersignature-verification-details) are satisfied, perform timestamp countersignature verification:
+            1. Check the unsigned attribute `Timestamp Signature`, if not present or empty, fail this step.
-        1. If the timestamp exists, continue with the next step.
+            1. Verify the timestamp countersignature and validate the `TSTInfo` based on [RFC 3161](https://datatracker.ietf.org/doc/html/rfc3161) and [RFC-5816](https://datatracker.ietf.org/doc/html/rfc5816).
-        Otherwise, store the local machine's current time(in  UTC) in variables `timeStampLowerLimit` and `timeStampUpperLimit` and continue with step 6.2.
             1. Validate that the timestamp hash in `TSTInfo.messageImprint` matches the hash of the signature to which the timestamp was applied.
             1. Validate that the timestamp signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
             1. Validate that the timestamp signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements).
-        1. Validate the `signing-certificate`([RFC-2634](https://tools.ietf.org/html/rfc2634)) or `signing-certificate-v2`([RFC-5126](https://tools.ietf.org/html/rfc5126#section-5.7.3.2)) attribute of timestamp CMS.
+            1. Validate the `signing-certificate-v2` ([RFC-5126](https://tools.ietf.org/html/rfc5126#section-5.7.3.2)) attribute of timestamp CMS.
+When missing, fail this step.
-        1. Validate that timestamp certificate and certificate chain leads to a trusted TSA certificate as per value configured in `trustStore`.
+            1. Validate that the timestamp certificate chain leads to a trusted root certificate as per setting in `trustStore` with trust store type `tsa` in trust policy.
-        1. Validate timestamp certificate and certificate chain revocation status  using [certificate revocation evaluation](#certificate-revocation-evaluation) section.
+            1. Validate timestamp certificate chain revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section.
             1. Retrieve the timestamp's time from `TSTInfo.genTime`.
             1. Retrieve the timestamp's accuracy.
             If the accuracy is explicitly specified in `TSTInfo.accuracy`, use that value.
             If the accuracy is not explicitly specified and `TSTInfo.policy` is the baseline time-stamp policy([RFC-3628](https://tools.ietf.org/html/rfc3628#section-5.2)), use accuracy of 1 second.
             Otherwise, use an accuracy of 0.
-        1. Calculate the timestamp range using the lower and upper limits per [RFC-3161 section 2.4.2](https://tools.ietf.org/html/rfc3161#section-2.4.2) and store the limits as `timeStampLowerLimit` and `timeStampUpperLimit` variables respectively.
+            1. Calculate the timestamp range using the lower and upper limits per [RFC 3161 section 2.4.2](https://tools.ietf.org/html/rfc3161#section-2.4.2) and store the limits as `timeStampLowerLimit` and `timeStampUpperLimit` variables respectively.
-    1. Validate that the time range from `timeStampLowerLimit` to `timeStampUpperLimit` timestamp is entirely within the signing certificate and certificate chain's validity period.
-If the validation passes, continue to the next step.
+            1. Validate that the time range from `timeStampLowerLimit` to `timeStampUpperLimit` is entirely within the signing certificate chain's validity period.
+If the validation passes, continue to the next validation (Validate Revocation Status).
 Else fail this step.
+        1. If step 6.i.a is not performed.
+Validate that the local machine's current time (in  UTC) is within the signing certificate chain's validity period.
+If the validation passes, continue to the next validation (Validate Revocation Status).
+Else fail this step.

+    1. If under signing scheme [`notary.x509.signingAuthority`](./signing-scheme.md/#notaryx509signingauthority):
+        1. Check for the `Authentic Signing Time` signed attribute.
+If it does not exist, fail this step.
+        1. Validate that the `Authentic Signing Time` is within the signing certificate chain's validity period.
+If the validation passes, continue to the next validation (Validate Revocation Status).
+Else fail this step.

 1. **Validate Revocation Status:**
-    1. Validate signing identity(certificate and certificate chain) revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section as per `signingIdentityRevocation` setting in trust-policy.
+    1. Validate signing identity(certificate and certificate chain) revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section as per `revocation` setting in trust policy.
 1. Perform extended validation using the applicable (if any) plugin.
 1. If present, verify the user provided metadata/custom annotations match the signed attributes present in the signature envelope.
 1. If all the steps are completed without critical failures then the signatures is successfully verified.